-Developed with support from the Black Rock Arts Foundation.
-February 2011 and beyond.
-41′ x 8′, Chalkboard paint, stencils, spray paint, chalk.
-New Orleans, LA.
+2011, New Orleans, LA.
+Chalkboard paint, spray paint, chalk, abandoned house.
+41′ x 8′.
 With permission from the property owner, residents of the block, the neighborhood association’s blight committee, the Historic District Landmarks Commission, the Arts Council, and the City Planning Commission.
-Installation assistance: Kristina Kassem, Alan Williams, Cory Klemmer, Anamaria Vizcaino, James Reeves, Alex Vialou, Earl Carlson, and Gary Hustwit.
-You have permission to use photos above for publicity of the project.
-Photos by Civic Center, unless credited otherwise.
+Installation assistance by Kristina Kassem, Cory Klemmer, Anamaria Vizcaino, James Reeves, Alan Williams, Alex Vialou, Earl Carlson, and Gary Hustwit.